capnfabs/paperesque/README.md

-# paperesque
+# Paperesque

-A lightweight Hugo theme with a couple of neat tricks.
+A lightweight [Hugo](https://gohugo.io) theme with a couple of neat tricks.

 You can see it in action on [capnfabs.net](https://capnfabs.net).